Skip to main content

 Proceed to deploy:

-task releases:apply -- graph-goerli
+task releases:apply -- graph-arbitrum-sepolia

 🎉 Milestone: Graph Indexer running and accessible